 For an easy and often fun way to get around California’s larger cities and communities, do what an increasing number of locals do and hitch a ride on a bus, subway, ferry, or light rail system.
 Using public transportation can be an efficient, affordable, safe, and eco-friendly option, particularly in areas where roads, parking, and urban traffic can be confusing and frustrating.
 Some transit systems let you buy multi-day passes; check ticket options online before you arrive to get the best deals.
-Two companies, CityPass and Go, also offer deals on local transportation options in San Francisco and Southern California.
+Also available is a Go Pass, which offers deals on local transportation options in the San Francisco Peninsula and Santa Clara Valley (Silicon Valley).

 True to the spirit of nature conservation that inspired its founding, Yosemite National Park has its own public transportation: Yosemite Area Regional Transportation System.
 YARTS buses travel from Merced, Mammoth Lakes, Sonora, and Fresno, as well as many smaller towns along the way, into the park.
 There are also shuttles from Visalia to Sequoia National Park and a free in-park shuttle that makes several stops, including all the campgrounds.